-- 4.69.
-To progress from one developmental year to the next, a student must meet any programme and pathway requirements and take and pass modules as follows: - i. foundation year to developmental year one: take modules to the value of 120 credits and pass modules to the value of 90 credits; - ii. developmental year one to developmental year two: take modules to a value of 120 credits and pass modules (excluding modules at Level 3) to the value of 90 credits from developmental year one; - iii. developmental year two to developmental year three: take modules to the value of 120 credits and pass modules (excluding modules at Level 3) to the value of 180 credits from developmental years one and two. - 4.70.
-For programmes with a compulsory year abroad or compulsory placement year, the progression requirement from the year abroad or placement year to the next developmental year shall be to take and complete modules to the credit value prescribed in the appropriate programme regulations. - 4.71.
-A student who meets the progression requirements shall be permitted to resit any failed modules while studying for the next developmental year (resitting in attendance), where attempts remain. - 4.72.
+- 4.62.
+To progress from one developmental year to the next, a student must meet any programme and pathway requirements and take and pass modules as follows: - i. foundation year to developmental year one: take modules to the value of 120 credits and pass modules to the value of 90 credits; - ii. developmental years one to two: take modules to a value of 120 credits and pass modules (excluding modules at Level 3) to the value of 90 credits from developmental year one; - iii. developmental years two to three: take modules to the value of 120 credits and pass modules (excluding modules at Level 3) to the value of 180 credits from developmental years one and two.

+- 4.63.
+For programmes with a compulsory year abroad or compulsory placement year, the progression requirement from the year abroad or placement year to the next developmental year shall be to take and complete modules to the credit value prescribed in the appropriate programme regulations.
+Individual programme regulations may specify exceptions to this rule. - 4.64.
+A student who meets the progression requirements shall be permitted to resit any failed modules while studying for the next developmental year (resitting in attendance), where attempts remain. - 4.65.
 For programmes with an associated MEng or MSci, the SEB may recommend the transfer of a student to these programmes where the approved requirements have been met.

-- 4.73.
-A student who fails to progress shall be permitted to resit failed modules as approved by the SEB, up to the permitted number of attempts. - 4.74.
-A student who passes the required value of academic credits but does not meet the programme or pathway requirements for progression due to failure in core modules may, subject to the approval of the Subject Examination Board: - i.
-Transfer to another pathway or programme for which they meet the requirements. - ii.
-Resit the required modules during the following academic year. - 4.75.
-Exceptionally, at the discretion of the Subject Examination Board, a student who has passed modules to the value of 75 credits at the end of developmental year one or passed modules to the value of 165 credits at the end of developmental year two may be permitted to progress and resit while studying for the next developmental year.
+- 4.66.
+A student who fails to progress shall be permitted to resit failed modules as approved by the SEB, up to the permitted number of attempts. - 4.67.
+A student who passes the required value of academic credits but does not meet the programme or pathway requirements for progression due to failure in core modules may, subject to the approval of the Subject Examination Board: - i. transfer to another pathway or programme for which they meet the requirements. - ii. resit the required modules at the next available opportunity, where attempts remain. - 4.68.
+Exceptionally, at the discretion of the Subject Examination Board, a student with outstanding first sits who has passed modules to the value of 75 credits at the end of developmental year one or passed modules to the value of 165 credits at the end of developmental year two may be permitted to progress and take the first sit while studying for the next developmental year.